What Causes Breast Cancer - Mammography Guidelines and Prevention

 Breast Cancer and Estrogen

 Breast tissue is estrogen sensitive, just as is the male prostate gland.
 Cancer can be triggered by abnormally high estrogen levels in both the breasts AND prostate.
-Synthetic estrogens and xenoestrogens (environmental estrogens) have a very negative impact of the breasts and significantly increase your chances of getting breast cancer.
+Synthetic estrogens and xenoestrogens (environmental estrogens) significantly increase your chances of getting breast cancer.

 This is why synthetic estrogen therapy has been halted by mainstream medicine, and women affected by breast cancer have part of large class action lawsuits against major pharmaceutical companies who make and market these synthetic hormones.